ViennaBorowska/Day-Planner/README.md

 # DESCRIPTION
 ## This site uses HTML, CSS and JavaScript to build a workday planner.
 This site uses the Moment API library and LocalStorage to remember daily tasks and track the time.

-## Users are presented with the current date and time, a blank 8-hour planner and save buttons for each hour segment:
+## Users are presented with the current date and time, a blank 8-hour planner and save buttons for each hour segment.
+Hours are colour coded for past, present and future:

 <img src="Screenshots/SS1.jpg">